SAP-samples/teched2022-DT264/exercises/ex5/README.md

 - Destinations pointing to this SAP S/4HANA system for both Run-Time and Design-Time
 - Roles assigned to the user in SAP S/4HANA

-> **Note:** SAP Mobile Start currently only supports voice commands on the iOS App.
+> **NOTE:** SAP Mobile Start currently only supports voice commands on the iOS App.
 This tutorial is therefore only applicable to iOS users of SAP Mobile Start.
 The two supported voice commands at the time of the creation of the tutorial are:
 Overdue Receivables and Days Sales Outstanding within the Finance Persona.

 ## Step 1: Create the Voice Configuration tile

-> **Note:** As an example, in this tutorial the Overdue Receivables Voice command will be configured.
+> **NOTE:** As an example, in this tutorial the Overdue Receivables Voice command will be configured.
 You will use the Visualization parameters later to declare your app as a Voice Configuration for SAP Mobile Start.
 For other devices than the iOS App of SAP Mobile Start, the app will be available as regular tile only.